Omar de la Cruz (fighter)

-Jesús Omar de la Cruz, simply known as Omar de la Cruz (born November 5, 1979 in Santo Domingo, Dominican Republic), is a Dominican professional mixed martial artist.
+Jesús Omar de la Cruz (born November 5, 1979, in Santo Domingo, Dominican Republic), is a Dominican professional mixed martial artist.
 Cruz is most known for his stint in Bellator Fighting Championships, fighting in its welterweight division.

 Mixed martial arts

 Omar is a fourth degree Black Belt in Taekwondo, and has been practicing the Korean martial art for 16 years, competing mostly in full-contact competitions.
 In 2001 he was introduced to Brazilian jiu-jitsu, rising steadily to the rank of Brown Belt under Dominican 1st degree black belt Abraham Tabar.

 Cruz currently trains at his own gym, Fight Training Academy in his hometown of Santo Domingo, the only mixed martial arts gym in the country.
 Omar also acts as instructor in four other gyms.
 Omar had his first professional mixed martial arts bout on March 10, 2007, at the event Alianza Nacional Full Contact against Team ROC's Seth Horn, winning the fight via submission.

 On August 29, 2009, Omar de la Cruz was promoted to brown belt under his instructor, Abraham Tabar.

 On November 5, 2016, Omar de la Cruz was promoted to black belt in Brazilian Jiu-Jitsu under his instructor, Abraham Tabar.